Nightmares a Window into the Troubled Mind

 We do experience imaginal thinking when our minds are in trouble.
 We also do experience images in the form of dreams and nightmares when sleeping.

-We may experience fear, waking up during sleep because of a nightmare.
-Here is a Scientific description of the reason for bad dreams.
+• We may experience fear, waking up during sleep because of a nightmare.

 Bad dreams often happen during the stage of sleep known as rapid eye movement (REM).
 The exact reason for such dreams is not known.